mark-watson/haskell_book/manuscript/tutorial-pure.md

 In Haskell, the **do** construct, especially when used with **main = do**, serves as a way to sequence multiple IO actions (operations that interact with the external world) in a clear and readable manner.
 It's syntactic sugar that makes it easier to work with monads, particularly the IO monad.

-Types of Impure Code Allowed within a do block:
+Types of impure code allowed within a do block:

 - Input/Output (I/O): Reading from files (readFile), writing to files (writeFile, appendFile), interacting with the console (getLine, putStrLn), and network communication.
 - State Management: Using monads like State or ST to manage mutable state within a purely functional context.